Meal ingredient delivery service Blue Apron is the next big consumer IPO

 “Unexpected side effects, illness, injury or death related to allergens, food-borne illnesses or other food safety incidents (including food tampering or contamination) caused by products we sell, or involving suppliers that supply us with ingredients and other products, could result in the discontinuance of sales of these products or our relationships with such suppliers, or otherwise result in increased operating costs or harm to our reputation,” The company said in its filing.
 “Shipment of adulterated products, even if inadvertent, can result in criminal or civil liability.”

 Blue Apron also says that variability in food costs — and generally changes in the macroeconomic environment and consumer spending — can also have a big impact on its business.
 That’s not too surprising as Blue Apron, which is often seen as a tech company, has to deal with a complex chain of logistics and moving parts that sources supplies from many different locations and businesses.
+Blue Apron has to not only build out the sourcing network, but the technology to ensure that everything runs smoothly (and doesn’t break).

 Really, this whole section on risk factors for the IPO — laid out for potential investors and often quite boilerplate — has a lot of details that you won’t often find in the typical consumer IPO.
 Here are a few of the other interesting risk factors: